E-Governance Act: Implementation

+The Department of Information and Communications Technology submitted the Implementing Rules and Regulations (IRR) on February 13, 2026.
+DICT signed the IRR on March 24, 2026, and it took effect in 15 days on April 9, 2026.

 DICT

 The Department of Information and Communications Technology is designated as the lead implementing agency.
 It is tasked with harmonizing information and communications technology projects with the National Information and Communications Technology Development Agenda and the Electronic Government Master Plan, ensuring interoperability, supporting infrastructure and cybersecurity, and issuing performance scorecards.

 EGov UPMO

 The Act establishes the Electronic Governance Unified Project Management Office (EGov UPMO) within the Department.
 Headed by the Undersecretary for Electronic Government, the EGov UPMO is mandated to oversee the portfolio, program, and project management of government ICT initiatives.
 It ensures alignment with the Electronic Government Master Plan, monitors timelines and budgets, enforces interoperability standards, and evaluates agency proposals.
 The Office is required to employ professionals with internationally recognized certifications in project and program management, thereby institutionalizing professional standards in government ICT implementation.

 ICT Academy

 The Information and Communications Technology Academy is strengthened as a permanent institution for capacity-building.
 It is mandated to provide training and certification in project management, program management, information technology service management, enterprise architecture, information security, data privacy, and risk management.
 The Academy is intended to ensure a sustainable supply of qualified ICT professionals within the bureaucracy, thereby professionalizing ICT positions and reducing reliance on external contractors.